Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 # The Bean Factory Pattern
+Inversion of Control (IoC) offers an alternative way to construct applications such that developers can:
+- work independently to test items without depending upon others and
+- swap out internals without needing to refactor (aka recode) objects.

+Typically objects are built upon other, subordinate objects.
+The objects at the top of the heap know who they use.
+We can say that they are *in control*.
+But those at the bottom are blind.
+Now this would be okay in a static universe.
+But imagine the chagrin when something deep in the heap needs changing.

+*Inversion of Control* takes that philosophy and flips it.
+In simple terms, it says that those at the bottom retain control of themselves (and some would argue, those that use them).
+By using this approach, they can be decoupled (that is, unlinked) such that they can retain their existing interfaces, be recompiled with new features, swapped out and/or repaired, and those that depend upon them are unaffected.
+Instead of their class definitions being "baked in" to their callers, the Spring Framework acts like a dispensary, fabricating the objects for the callers (which might include wiring them together with other objects) and then handing the *instances* over as required.

+This is useful, for example, when one might need to swap the way data is retrieved from a database (say you remove one service in favour of another provider).
+The *surgery* (aka changing the service) happens outside of your calling object.
+And when needed, Spring serves your calling object the _right_ subordinate based upon the latest configuration.
+This way the caller does not need to be recompiled.
+This approach offers a stronger, more stable means of polymorphism.

+Core to Spring itself are its *beans*.
+Beans are objects based upon class definitions.
+They are the same as what you've already built in Java.
+Only, they are managed by Spring.
+In this first day, we'll look at getting a simple "Hello World" application to fire up.
+This will require understanding a little about the Spring universe and informing IntelliJ of what you want to build.

+But wait!
+Beans are not the only Spring feature.
+Spring came along at a critical point simplifying many other challenges such as a cleaner way to interact with requests for web-pages, build webservices, consume data services and use databases.

+*One last introductory point related to beans ...*

+Spring has evolved over the years.
+Early on it was controlled through configuration files and/or programming.
+The configuring was (and still can be) achieved by writing XML which is hierarchical in nature and centralised.
+As Java improved, new features came along - specifically annotation.
+Annotation simplifies the way developers interact with Spring.

+Nonetheless, there's a lot of documents of there explaining Spring using XML.
+It's just a fact of time, there are just more of those videos and answers out there.
+And, XML has an advantange: you can see the overall definition of all of the beans in one (or more dedicated) file(s).

+However, we are focusing on applying Spring through annotation as this technique extends the actual code that Spring reads.
+By annotating the specific code fragment that relates to the bean there's no distance between the code and what Spring will employ.
+By annotating the code when such gets defined for Spring, you reduce the risk of omitting something.

 Having started to look at Spring, lets take a little bit of time to understand better what is going on inside.
 The Spring framework uses a pattern commonly referred to as a *Factory* (or specifically a Bean Factory).
 The Factory is a *container* that references *blueprints* to build object (instances commonly referred to as *beans*) as required by a calling application.
 These *beans* live inside the factory which manages them.
 As they are based upon *blueprints* defined in a configuration file, their internals can be changed without altering the calling objects.
 We say *internals* as changing their *interfaces* could however affect the callers.
 The Factory manages the life of the bean, simply returns *references* to the caller to use and when the Beans are no longer references, the Factory destroys them.

 A major benefit to this approach is that there can be just ONE copy of the instance which can be used repeatedly in the code.
 However, this requires that instance be *stateless*.
 Stateless means the Bean only retains _final_ data between calls; it must not have anything that varies (e.g. a counter).
 This way, if 2 different threads call the same Bean, the values it holds will not be corrupted.